nafizjiwa/Javacript-Classes/README.md

               this.brand = brand;
               this.year = year;
             }
+             flat(){ console.log("I don't have a flate tire!)}
           }

-          class Tire extends Vehicle {            ---> Tire extend Vehicle but not with new properties Flat() {                          ---> It only extends with a method console.log("I have a Flate tire!");    ---> constructor not requred to extend }
+          class Tire extends Vehicle {         ---> Tire extend Vehicle but not with new properties flat() {                          ---> It only extends with a method console.log("I have a Flate tire!");    ---> constructor not requred to extend }
-            }
+            }     ---> A child that extends a parent with a duplicate function overides the parent

           class Car extends Vehicle {            ---> Child class or subclass constructor(brand, year, numDoors) { ---> has a constructor because it adds a propery numDoors